CaferTugraC/ATmega328PB-low-Level-programming-DHT11-I2C-LCD/README.md

 ## Project Purpose
 The purpose of this project is not only to read temperature data from the DHT11 sensor and display it on an LCD screen, but also to program the Arduino at the register level to improve my low-level programming skills and gain a deeper understanding of how protocols like I2C work at their core.
 ## Project Overview
-Through this project, I experienced:
+In this project, I practiced/learned:
 - Direct register manipulation on AVR microcontrollers
 - Implementing low-level protocols
 - Hardware interaction and timing-critical programming